Teenye/MINet/README.md

-# MINet
+This repository contains the official PyTorch implementation of the paper:
-MINet - Downscaling atmospheric data at arbitrary scales with mixture of implicit neural network
+# MINet - Downscaling atmospheric data at arbitrary scales with mixture of implicit neural network
+Code will be comming soon.